bckeene/stormglass_influxdb_writer/README.md

-# stormglass_hindcast
+# stormglass_influxdb_writer

-This script collects historical weather metrics from https://stormglass.io/, converts them to line protocol, and then writes each point into a user-defined bucket in InfluxDB Cloud.
+This script collects historical weather metrics from https://stormglass.io/, converts them to line protocol, and then writes data to a user-defined bucket in InfluxDB Cloud.

 ```beache_meta.csv``` should be updated with user's prefered locations.